oxesb/freedroidRPG/doc/manual/wikiheader.md

 \n
 Located in the dialog file after the License statement and before the dialog Lua code, a dialog wiki header is in essence Lua code surrounded by special Lua block comment markers.
-It is itended to be parseable by wiki parsing code, but not to be processed by the game engine.
+It is intended to be parseable by wiki parsing code, but not to be processed by the game engine.
 \n
 \n
 The form of a wiki header is as follows: